sproutcore/guides/source/documentation_guidelines.md

-h2.
-SproutCore Documentation Guidelines
+## SproutCore Documentation Guidelines

 This guide will walk you through writing documentation for your SproutCore classes in a format that is friendly to jsdoc-toolkit, the library used for generating documentation from code.

 endprologue.

-h3.
-Overview
+### Overview

-SproutCore uses the "jsdoc-toolkit":http://code.google.com/p/jsdoc-toolkit/ to generate its documentation.
+SproutCore uses the [jsdoc-toolkit](http://code.google.com/p/jsdoc-toolkit/) to generate its documentation.
 As such, your SproutCore classes should follow strict code-documenting formatting guidelines in order to properly generate your HTML documentation.
 This document outlines the proper format you should use.

-h3.
-Classes
+### Classes

-Classes must always start with an +@class+ directive, followed by optional the class description.
-You can use "Markdown":http://daringfireball.net/projects/markdown/ to style your description (add headings, paragraphs, code, etc.)
+Classes must always start with an `@class` directive, followed by optional the class description.
+You can use [Markdown](http://daringfireball.net/projects/markdown/) to style your description (add headings, paragraphs, code, etc.)
 JsDoc Toolkit also supports tags in your comments to add metadata about your class.
 For example, you can specify who the author of the class is, what classes it inherits from,  what classes are related, and what version of the frameworks it’s been available since.

-h4.
-Common and supported Markdown syntax:
+#### Common and supported Markdown syntax:

  * For code samples, make sure you indent the code block further than the other text
- * For headers, add three dashes (+---+) for 2nd level headers, and three (+===+) for 1st level headers.
+ * For headers, add three dashes (`---`) for 2nd level headers, and three (`===`) for 1st level headers.
 These go on the subsequent line
- * For list, prefix each line with a dash (+-+)
+ * For list, prefix each line with a dash (`-`)

 <javascript filename="Sample Class Documentation">
 /**